timothypratley/power-turtle/resources/public/conj2017-slides.md

         [power-turtle.view.canvas.chart-canvas/chart-canvas]]
        [:div {:style {:width 300 :height 150 :display "inline-block"}}
         [power-turtle.view.canvas.raster-canvas/raster-canvas]]])

-    (js/clearTimeout @t)

-* There is a path for learners to transcend Logo
-  - into other interesting things
+* You can do all this without any setup
+  - without knowing anything about the JVM, dependencies, or editors
-  - in Clojure
+  - I want potential users to experience Clojure first
-* There are several lessons
+  - before they invest their time learning the surrounding tools
-* There is a progression of concepts...
+* There are lessons with a progression of concepts...
   - call a function
   - combine functions into new functions
   - repeat functions
   - create sequences
   - use sequences
   - modify sequences
+* There is a path for learners to start with Logo and transcend
+  - into other interesting things
+  - in Clojure

 ---
 background-image: url(../../../img/blockly-nested-blocks.png)